farnsolo/bitstrings-subsets/README.md

 This Repository is focused on bitstrings and sets

-# bitstring - sets code 1:
+# Finding subset from bitstring (Bitstring-Subset.py):
 Given a set and bitstring, the program will find the subset specified by the bitstring

 Example: